couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 * install and configure the Couchbase .NET Client
 * bootstrap the .NET Client
 * use LINQ with N1QL
-* Use Couchbase in your own projects.
+* use Couchbase in your own projects.
 * use recommended practices for working with Couchbase with .NET
-* apply basic knowlegde of using Couchbase Server from witihn your .NET applications.
+* apply basic knowledge of using Couchbase Server from within your .NET applications.

 ![Application Screen shot](content/images/Screen Shot 2015-11-05 at 11.49.06.png)